 False cognates, or false friends, are words in two different languages that look and sound similar, but mean something entirely different.
-If you’re a student of the German language or you’re looking to learn German, you’re going to need to tread carefully.
+If you’re already a student of the German language or you’re looking to learn German, you’re going to need to tread carefully.

 Because German and English both belong to the West Germanic language family, they have a lot of linguistic history and exchange in common, and they both borrowed lots of words from Latin and other languages.
 But just because certain words have a common origin doesn’t mean they’re interchangeable.

 Think of them as siblings separated at a young age: after growing up in vastly different households, they’re irrevocably molded and shaped by two totally different cultural environments.
 One sibling might hold onto certain traits or habits they had before the separation, and the other might evolve in a drastically different direction.

 Such is the process of linguistic drift, and it’s brought us the following gems.
 Here are some of the most interesting German false cognates.

 Nope, this has nothing to do with how well you wield a drill, or how convenient your bottle opener is.
 It has nothing to do with that other thing either (please get your mind out of the gutter).
 In Germany, Handy is a common term for “mobile phone.”
 Some people say this came from Motorola’s Handie-Talkie, introduced during World War II, but the etymology of the word “Handy” is not clear.
 Linguists deem this theory unlikely, and some people say it’s originally German.